hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/README.RU.rst

 **Explanation and Improvements:**

-1. **Placeholder Classes:** The code now includes placeholder classes (`PrestashopAPI`, `AdvertisementAPI`) to illustrate the structure.
+1. **Placeholder Classes:** The code now includes placeholder classes (`PrestashopAPI`, `AdvertisementAPI`) to illuStarte the structure.
 Replace these with your actual API classes.

 2. **Fixtures:**  The `prestashop_api` fixture is crucial for isolating tests and avoiding the creation of an API instance multiple times.